 A favourite shade flower is the annual impatients.
 They are super sensitive to frost, so only put them outdoors late in May.
 They die early in September too, but they are so softly colourful - a treat for the eye in the shady garden.
 I grow them from seed, (start in late February - under lights).
 They are also easily propagated from cuttings placed in water.
 Once the roots have grown, plant them into potting mix to establish stronger roots and then plant into the garden.
 Impatients require a loose, light soil and a steady supply of water - they like moist organic soil.
 I grow them in pots under trees.
 Dappled shade works well.

 The hardy perennial ground cover lamium grows in deep shade.
 Each year it spreads out a bit, and seeds disperse.
 Pretty leaves, with soft purple or pink flowers.
 You may find it popping up all over.

 I have had great luck with the evergreen shrub Dwarf Balsam Fir.
 It thrives in dappled shade and has readily survived our winters.
 It's hard to find in Edmonton.
 I brought my first one from southern Ontario about 20 years ago.
-I now have 3 dwarf balsam firs, all in shade, and all grow well.
+I now have 3 dwarf balsam firs, all in shade, and all are robust.